 Avoiding a claim is the best way to steer clear of a loss-of-use charge, of course.
 In Harris’s case, perhaps some damage was inevitable, because driving conditions on Maui are notoriously iffy.
 When you rent a car at the airport, you’re given a stern warning to avoid driving on the island’s unpaved roads.
 Car rental employees tend to be particularly vigilant about scratches and dings.

-Appeals are difficult.
-While some rental companies have an informal review process, here’s what usually happens: A customer’s insurance company, insisting that it covers only actual damages, will reject part or all of the loss-of-use charge.
-The bill is then passed along to the customer, who may pay the fees or ask the company to reduce them.
+While some rental companies have an informal review process, here’s what usually happens.
+A customer’s insurance company, insisting that it covers only actual damages, will reject part or all of the loss-of-use charge.
+The bill is then passed along to the customer.
+The customer may pay the fees or ask the company to reduce them.
 My comprehensive guide on how to rent a vehicle explains it in more detail.

 “Settling a damage claim is nothing but a simple negotiation,” says David Purinton, president of PurCo Fleet Services.
 “Rules for good-faith negotiations that apply in any type of negotiation apply here.
-The problem here is that most insurance companies and customers believe that, to be successful for them, a negotiation means they pay zero.
+Insurance companies and customers believe that, to be successful for them, a negotiation means they pay zero.
 Offering to pay zero for loss of use is not a negotiation.”

 Harris never had a chance to get the answer to these questions.
-I contacted Hertz on his behalf, and separately he also asked Visa whether it would consider his claim, even though the deadline to file one had passed.
+I contacted Hertz on his behalf.
+He also asked Visa whether it would consider his claim, even though the deadline to file one had passed.
 Visa agreed to process his claim and paid $535, which covered part of Hertz’s loss of use.
 “It’s a happy resolution,” he says.

-Unfortunately, too many of these cases end with a car rental company threatening to haul customers into court, report them to a credit agency, add them to a “do not rent” list – or all three.
+Unfortunately, too many of these cases end with a car rental company threatening to haul customers into court.
+Or report them to a credit agency.
+And add them to a “do not rent” list – or all three.